pitt-rnel/pylsb/README.md

 # pyrtma
-A python client for RTMA written in python with no external dependencies.
+RTMA client written in python with no external dependencies.
 Supports the most used features only.

 ## Install
 From root directory of the repo: